Estate Planning Probate

 - Buy-sell, Estate Planning and Succession Planning: Forming a corporation for your business may help you in your estate and succession planning.
 For example, shares of a corporation are an excellent vehicle for annual exclusion gifts which transfers value from your estate to your heirs or donees.
 It does so free of estate and gift tax, and without the necessity of parting with cash or control.
 Please see our Buy-sell and Succession Planning page for more information.

 - Tax Planning: On one hand, there are more favorable and generous tax deductions available to corporations taxed under Subchapter C of the Internal Revenue Code, commonly known as C-Corporations.
 On the other hand, if you elect to form your corporation as an S-Corporation, it allows pass-through taxation like a partnership.
 In either case, Ogden Law Firm, PC can assist you in achieving the best tax planning for you and your business.

 - Broad Powers: Even though a corporation is a separate legal entity, a corporation has a broad range of powers including the power to contract with people or other corporations, own and convey property, and to sue and be sued.

-As you can see, there are a variety of different reasons people chose to incorporate their business.
-Whether you are thinking about forming a corporation or have already formed one, there are specific procedural steps that must be followed to ensure that your corporation achieves the intended goals of asset and debt protection.
+As you can see, there are a variety of different reasons people choose to incorporate their business.
+Whether you are thinking about forming a corporation, or have already formed one, there are specific procedural steps that must be followed to ensure that your corporation achieves the intended goals of asset and debt protection.
 As corporate attorneys in Modesto, we have firsthand experience in ensuring our clients accomplish their intended goals.

 If you would like to form a corporation in Modesto or would like representation of an existing corporation in Modesto, contact us and we would be glad to assist you in your corporate needs.